Seteco/Somorrostro/Log-Files.md

 `ERROR`|something that might disable a part of netdata - the log line includes errno (if it is not zero).
 `FATAL`|something that prevented a program from running - the log line includes errno and the program exits.

-So, when netdata auto-detection of something fails, an `ERROR` is logged, the relevant module is disabled but the program continues to run.
-When the program cannot run at all, a `FATAL` is logged.
+So, when auto-detection of data collection fails, `ERROR` lines are logged, the relevant modules are disabled but the program continues to run.
+When a netdata program cannot run at all, a `FATAL` line is logged.

 ## Access Log